RedLanternTech/CISSPNotes/Domain5Notes.md

 Identification helps for accountability

+## Terms to Know.
+ - Sponsorship authorized entity sponsoring the subject
+ - Entrollment:  Initial provisioning.
+ - Credential production:  by service provder.
+ - Issuance:  Provided to subject.

 ### Types of Identification Factors
-- Type 1:  something a user or entity knows
+- Type 1:  something a user or entity knows.
+Known secrets.
-- Type 2:  something a user has possession of.
+- Type 2:  something a user has possession of
 - Type 3:  Measurement of one of the user's biological characteristics.
 - Type 4:  Where the person is.